Legal Framework for Electronic Archiving

 Are there any legal requirements for electronic archiving systems (EAS)?

-There are no legal requirements for electronic archiving systems in Japan, but any archives that include personal information should include security measures to prevent leaks, damage and loss (Amended Act on the Protection of Personal Information, 2016).
+Any archives that include personal information should include security measures to prevent leaks, damage and loss (Amended Act on the Protection of Personal Information, 2016 and further revised in the 2020 Revisions, effective April 2022).

 HR Best Practices: The full electronic archiving era is approaching, but for now it is not possible to guarantee that all paper documents can be destroyed.
+In Japan, when paper employment documents have been hand-signed, employers generally retain the original since some courts prefer to verify using the original version of a document.
 Employers that want to switch to electronic-only archiving In Japan should consider developing processes that require electronic-only originals (where possible).